ivanearisty/Vault/Classes + Uni/OSSPSD TA/HW3/HW 3 v2.md

 1. **Integration:** Your primary task is to make three disparate systems—Chat, Tickets, and AI—communicate effectively.
 2.  **Deployment:** This is not a local-only project.
 You will deploy your application and manage its infrastructure as code.
 3.  **Observability:** Your deployed application must emit telemetry data to monitor its health and performance.

+#### Interface

+To streamline the interfaces, we created a repository containing the ABCs that will serve as the standard for each vertical.

+You should look at this repo immediately: [OSS-APIs](https://github.com/ivanearisty/OSS-APIs/tree/main)

+This is now the single source of truth.
+However, I don't know your projects better than you do.
+If you spot an error, or if you simply don't like a specific design choice, **fork the repo and submit a PR.** Rationalized changes are welcome.

 #### IoC & Telemetry